 Becoming a business owner | 5 min read

-If you’re thinking about buying a business, you’ve generally got two options: buying an independent business or buying a franchise.
+If you’re thinking about buying a business, you’ve generally got two options: buying a franchise or buying an independent business.
 The best option will depend on what’s important to you and what you want from your business.

 Buying a franchise